mlammens/ENS-610/ENS-610-EP-603-FA-2020-Syllabus.md

 group work, with inclusion of lecture material from Prof.
 Aiello-Lammens to cover major concepts.
-Each week we will discuss the assigned readings, and connect the topics in these readings to key concepts in environmental science and peer-reviewed literature.
-During a typical class session, approximately 1/3 of the time will be dedicated to discussion, 1/3 to lecture, and 1/3 to group activities and synthesis.
+Each week we will discuss the assigned readings, and connect the topics in these readings to key concepts in environmental science and policy.
+During a typical class session, approximately 1/3 of the time will be dedicated to discussion of a case, 1/3 to lecture, and 1/3 to group work.

 Assignments and assessments
 ---------------------------